 XCOM 2: War of the Chosen – Rebels

-Like the Chosen, each faction - the Templars, Reapers, and Skirmishers - will have their own abilities and philosophies.
+Like the Chosen, each faction – the Templars, Reapers, and Skirmishers – will have their own abilities and philosophies.
 Those philosophies are also likely to make co-operating with all three of them tricky, but we do know that there is an achievement to be unlocked for befriending all three of them.
-And you’ll want to chum up to all of them, too: hero class soldiers are powerful units in battle and can also aid your efforts in the game’s strategy layer.
+You’ll want to chum up to all of them, too; hero class soldiers are powerful units in battle and can also aid your efforts in the game’s strategy layer.

-The Skirmishers are alien/human hybrids and defectors from the Advent army.
-These are essentially one-man armies, capable of massive destruction if used correctly thanks to the free extra action they get if somebody attacks them.
-Skirmishers also have access to the Battlelord ability, which when triggered provides the Skirmisher a free action every time an AI unit takes an action.
+Skirmishers are alien/human hybrids and defectors from the Advent army.
+They are essentially one-man battalions, capable of massive destruction if used correctly thanks to the free extra action they get if somebody attacks them.
+They can use both actions to shoot, and their Overwatch allows them to use any single-action ability – such as throwing a grenade – rather than just fire their weapon.
+Skirmishers also have access to the Battlelord ability, which when triggered provides them with a free action every time an enemy unit takes an action.

 Templars are the wildcards of the bunch.
-Psionic masters with melee-only attacks, they work a little differently to regular units, since they build up power with each attack.
-Deploy them right, keep them alive, and they can be devastating towards the end of a battle.
+Psionic masters with melee-only attacks, they work a little differently to regular units, since they generate Focus with each attack.
+As Focus builds, the Templar’s attacks do greater damage, their defence increases, and they can move further distances.
+At higher levels they even gain the ability to deflect damage back at opponents.
+Their Ionic Storm ability uses up all gathered Focus to unleash bolts of lightning on nearby foes, while Ghost creates a clone to aid in battle.
+Deploy them right, keep them alive, and Templars can be devastating in the late stages of a battle.

 XCOM 2: War of the Chosen – The Lost